giregk/react-native-0.59-fix-maccatalyst/README.md

 > If you have issues with glog, I noticed it helped to build the project on an iOS simulator first.

-NB: using package @react-native-community/async-storage currently breaks the build and I don't know how to fix it (yet) but I submitted an issue.
+NB: using package @react-native-community/async-storage currently may break the build.
+If so, make sure you have added it as a dependency of the build process.
+This is not done automatically on linking, but is necessary in some cases to force XCode to built it before building your app itself.